shajra/nix-project/README.md

     			   Nix files (default: nix)
         -g, --github-token     file with GitHub API token (default:
     			   ~/.config/nix-project/github.token)
-        -N, --nix              filepath of 'nix' executable to use
+        -N, --nix, NIX_EXE     filepath of 'nix' executable to use

         'nix-project' pins all dependencies except for Nix itself, which it finds on the path if possible.
 Otherwise set